mo-sangha/book/chapters/2.typ

 The implications are that we are becoming familiar with the view and effortless abiding, which facilitates self-liberation.

-Things are starting to liberate in its own place, and this serves as evidence for self-liberation, building confidence in the practitioner.
+Things are starting to liberate in their own place, and this serves as evidence for self-liberation, unveiling confidence in the practitioner.

 #quote(block: true, attribution: [_Naturally Arising Awareness_ @treasure-trove])[ // p.117
   In atiyoga, great perfection,\